Healing Part 2 – New Testament Confirmation

 As I wrote before, a born again person is the combination of a new justified spirit (the “inner man”) and a body, which is still linked to the old order of the first Adam.

-Until the resurrection, when our bodies are renewed and fully redeemed, believers experience a bipolarity in their souls, a warfare between flesh and spirit.
+Until the resurrection, when our bodies are renewed and fully redeemed, believers experience a bipolarity in our souls, a warfare between flesh and spirit.

 But I say, walk by the Spirit, and you will not carry out the desire of the flesh.
 17 For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please.
 Galatians 5:16-17 (NASB)